Skip to main content

 Eastern Norway

-Oscarsborg Fortress was built on a beautiful island in the narrowest section of the Oslofjord.
-Today, it is primarily an interesting monument to Norway’s military history.
-At dawn on 9 April 1940, the fortress fired the cannons and torpedoes that sank the German heavy cruiser the Blücher.
+Oscarsborg Fortress stands on a beautiful island in the narrowest section of the Oslofjord.
+Today, it is primarily a monument to Norway’s military history.
+At dawn on 9 April 1940, the fortress fired the cannons and torpedoes that sank the German heavy cruiser Blücher.
 This gave Norway’s King Haakon VII and the Government the time they needed to flee further north, from where they were evacuated to London to continue the fight against the Nazi occupation.

 24. The untamed wilderness of Femundsmarka